Personal Guarantees = Danger

-In many cases, a creditor will seek a personal guarantee from a company’s directors to secure the obligations of a company before they are prepared to provide any credit accounts.
+Very often a creditor will seek a personal guarantee from a company’s directors to secure the obligations of a company before they provide any credit accounts.

-And personal liability means that your assets will become available to pay the outstanding account if the company is unable to meet its obligation.
-How will the creditor enforce the guarantee?
+This means that that your personal assets will become available to pay the outstanding account if the company is unable to meet its obligation.
+The creditor can sue you for the company’s debt.

 - Trade supply accounts